 5. Pomace Olive Oil

 This oil is used mostly for industrial purposes in things like soap making and other cosmetics.
-It’s a heavily refined by-product of olive oil and not recommended for human consumption.

 Before I began studying oils, I accidentally purchased this oil because it was cheap and used it on my hair (I was transitioning then).